-Some fellow Canadian travel bloggers have started a series of posts on why you should visit Canada this summer.
-Since I’ve lived in the Edmonton area my whole life I wanted to share some reasons why you should visit Edmonton this summer (or any summer).
+Some fellow Canadian travel bloggers have started a series of posts on why you should go to Canada this summer.
+Since I live in the Edmonton area, I wanted to share some reasons why you should visit Edmonton this summer (or any summer).

 One of my favourite things about summer is all the festivals that take place in the Edmonton region.
 I won’t list them all because there’s too many, but I will mention a few of my favourite festivals.

 If you want to see a variety of street performers, then The Edmonton International Street Performers Festival is for you.
 It takes place for ten days in July downtown at Sir Winston Churchill Square.
 See a man catching a watermelon on his head?
 Check.
 Watch some crazy acrobatic stunts?
 Check.
 Having an excellent time for a relatively low price (admission is free, but always tip the buskers)?
 Check.
 For myself, The Street Performers Festival signals the start of summer, and it’s a festival I look forward to attending every year.

 What is a festival without food?
 At a Taste of Edmonton, over 60 different restaurants from around Edmonton come out to offer two or three menu items for people to try.
 Taste of Edmonton works on a ticket basis, with each menu item costing between 2 and 4 tickets.
 Aside from just food, there’s also a beer and wine tasting at the Sip and Savour tent, as well as live music and vendors.
 I’m already looking forward to all the delicious food I’ll get to try at this year’s festival.